Ninjadini/Neuro/README.md

         [Neuro(3)] public float c;
     }

-    // This class should live in Editor folder public class FloatABCValidator : INeuroContentValidator<FloatABC>
+    // This class should live in Editor folder (it will still work if you don't) public class FloatABCValidator : INeuroContentValidator<FloatABC>
     {
         public void Test(FloatABC valueToTest, NeuroContentValidatorContext context)